 Talbot et al devised a system that scored tumors according to the degree of infiltration (from 1-4 according to increasing infiltration) and according to tumor differentiation (from 1-3 for well, moderately, and poorly differentiated tumors), the sum of which separated the patients into 2 groups (scores 2-4 and scores 5-7).

-The currently accepted American Joint Committee on Cancer staging system for ampullary carcinoma emphasizes the importance of pancreatic invasion and lymph node metastases (see below and see Table 1, below).
+The currently accepted American Joint Committee on Cancer staging system (7th edition) for ampullary carcinoma emphasizes the importance of pancreatic invasion and lymph node metastases (see below and see Table 1, below).
 Size has little impact on tumor stage.
-The definition of primary tumor (T), regional lymph node (N), and remote metastases (M) for classification and staging of thyroid node metastasis and staging for cancer of the ampulla of Vater is as follows:
+The definition of primary tumor (T), regional lymph node (N), and remote metastases (M) for classification and staging of cancer of the ampulla of Vater is provided below.

-Table 1.
-Staging of Ampullary Cancers by the TNM System
+Table Staging of Ampullary Cancers by the TNM System.

 The standard surgical approach is pancreaticoduodenal resection (Whipple procedure).
-The procedure involves en bloc resection of the gastric antrum and duodenum; a segment of the first portion of the jejunum, gallbladder, and distal common bile duct; the head and often the neck of the pancreas; and adjacent regional lymph nodes.
+The procedure involves en bloc resection of the following:

 Results after radical resection of ampullary of Vater carcinoma have been improving.
-During the past decade, 5-year survival rates have ranged from 20-61%, averaging higher than 35%.
+During recent decades, 5-year survival rates have ranged from 20-61%, averaging higher than 35%.
 The reported mortality rates from this operation are decreasing.
-A summary follows in Table 2.
+A summary follows in Table 2, below.